Accra Academy: Medicine

 In medicine, alumni include the first Ghanaian neurosurgeon, J. F. O. Mustaffah; the first Ghanaian eye specialist, Cornelius Odarquaye Quarcoopome; and Jacob Amekor Blukoo-Allotey, who is known for his pioneering role in the study of pharmacology in Ghana.
 Cornelius Odarquaye Quarcoopome and Jacob Plange-Rhule were both once presidents of the Ghana Medical Association.
 Emmanuel Quaye Archampong was president of the West African College of Surgeons, and Joseph Kpakpo Acquaye was president of the West African College of Physicians.

 Arts

 In the arts, Jerry Hansen founded and became the first president of the Musicians Union of Ghana (MUSIGA).
 Veteran music producer Zapp Mallet coined the term “hip life," and KiDi is the 2022 VGMA artist of the year.
 Actor Chris Attoh and writer Amu Djoleto also attended the school.

+Others in the fine arts include visual artists; Prince Gyasi, Bright Tetteh Ackwerh, and Ray Styles, and sculptors; Eric Adjetey Anang and Constance Swaniker.